 In a market that’s doing whatever it can to quite literally stand out on shelves, the X4S takes two steps back and three forward.
-It’s not ashamed to be anything but what it is, or feel the need to blend in with your couch either.
+It’s not ashamed to be anything but what it is or feel the need to blend in with your couch either.

 Related: Check the Netgear Nighthawk X6 AC3200 Router review roundup

-I love the design of the X4S for all the same reasons I gushed about the WRT1900ACS: clean lines, unapolegtic purpose, and an updated take on an old classic.
-If the Nighthawk X8 is too little and the X6 is too much, the X4S strikes Goldilocks and gets things just right.
+I love the design of the X4S for all the same reasons I gushed about the WRT1900ACS: clean lines, unapologetic purpose, and an updated take on an old classic.
+If the Nighthawk X8 is too little and the X6 R8000 is too much, the X4S strikes Goldilocks and gets things just right.

 Like its Nighthawk brothers, the X4S uses the Netgear “Genie” app to help users configure their router’s settings.
 The Genie’s dashboard isn’t exactly stylish or eye-grabbing, but it’s functional for what you need it to do.
-We’ve already mentioned the majority of what you get with the Genie in previous reviews, so we won’t bore you with the nitty gritty of ReadySHARE or the other run-of-the-mill QoS/firewalls controls.
+We’ve already mentioned the majority of what you get with the Genie in previous reviews, so we won’t bore you with the nitty-gritty of ReadySHARE or the other run-of-the-mill QoS/firewalls controls.

 It’s hard not to compare the Genie to its sexier, more user-friendly competition in Linksys’ Smart Wi-Fi software, a dashboard that gets everything right on so many levels.
 Even so, the Genie looks to be a solid framework for what could one day evolve into the perfect router platform, as long as the engineers at Netgear can tighten up the bolts and talk to their graphic design department about a modern refresh of its outdated color scheme.

-The Netgear Nighthawk X4S is a MU-MIMO tri-band router that’s targeted primarily at the gamer set, with marketing that says its made for multiplayer matches and “4K Gaming”, as though the quality of your screen somehow influenced how well your internet performs.
+The Netgear Nighthawk X4S is a MU-MIMO tri-band router that’s targeted primarily at the gamer set, with marketing that says it’s made for multiplayer matches and “4K Gaming”, as though the quality of your screen somehow influenced how well your internet performs.

 On the 2.4GHz network at a distance of 5ft, we achieved results that barely budge from the industry standard at this price point: 74.45Mbs download, and 109.24Mbps upload.
 There were a few noticeable gaps in reliability and performance once 30ft of distance was placed between us and the receiver, down to 59.33Mbps down to just 78.36Mbps up.

-5GHz results hovered right around the expected range for this tier of product, which was perfectly reliable and level whether we were on the couch a few feet away or getting in a few rounds of Counter Strike: Global Offensive on the back porch.
+5GHz results hovered right around the expected range for this tier of product, which was perfectly reliable and level whether we were on the couch a few feet away or getting in a few rounds of Counter-Strike: Global Offensive on the back porch.

 The Netgear X4S may have some goofy advertisements that lean a little heavy on the “hey gamers this is the gaming router for 4K gamers like you” rhetoric, but thankfully it’s also got the performance to back its bark up.